5 Steps to Designing a Training Environment That Gets Results

 This is a very important component of making learning effective.
 Either the manager or facilitator follows up with the learners once or twice following the learning event.
 This can be done one on one, in a staff meeting, over the phone, or in a lunch and learn format.
 This provides an opportunity to provide feedback and/or recognition on what has been working and how to remove any obstacles that are getting in the way of applying what they have learned.

-These 5 steps are BEST PRACTICES when it comes to designing an engaging and powerful learning environment.
+These 5 steps are BEST PRACTICES when it comes to designing an engaging and powerful training environment.
 They work AND they take some work.
 But when you talk about ROI, this is how you make it happen and your company and your learners are definitely worth it.